Beef Taco Pasta Salad

 Make the dressing

-After that, add the seasonings to the jar, and shake some more.
+Add the seasonings, and shake some more.

 If you don’t like lumps in the dressing, simply combine the ingredients in the food processor or the blender and mix ‘em together that way.

-When your dressing is mixed, refrigerate it until it’s time to dress the salad.
+Refrigerate until it’s time to dress the salad.

 Put together the Taco Pasta Salad